ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 Full-resolution image planes must remain stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the
 :ref:`TiffData <tiffdata>` element.

-Each sub-resolution must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
+Each sub-resolution must be stored in the same IFD as the full-resolution image plane.
 Additionally:

 - the offsets of all sub-resolutions IFDs must be referenced from the IFD of the full-resolution plane using the SubIFDs TIFF extension tag 330 as